Large bowel watershed ischemia

 Small incidental calcified granuloma in the middle lobe.
 The lung bases are otherwise clear.
 No basal pleural effusion.
 No bony abnormality.

-In an elderly vasculopath, colitis in this distribution is typical for ischaemia in the SMA/IMA watershed territory.
+In an elderly vasculopath, colitis in this distribution is typical for ischemia in the SMA/IMA watershed territory.

 The lactate was mildly elevated.